Duckling Baby Socks

 Simple felted bags are ideal projects for new knitters.
 They are very forgiving of uneven tension and it doesn't matter too much if it's a bit bigger or smaller than you'd intended.

 There are lots of free patterns available online.

 Knitting Yarn Stash Busters

-The Sirdar Loopa is a fast way to use up left over balls of yarn.
+The Sirdar Loopa is a fast way to use up left over balls of yarn, especially novelty yarn.
 You can produce a sumptuous boa style scarf in just a few hours.

 Team a bulky yarn with a glamorous novelty yarn or just look through your stash and let your imagination run riot.